opensafely/antibody-and-antiviral-deployment/README.md

 # Antibody-and-antiviral-deployment

-This is the code and configuration for Antibody-and-antiviral-deployment.
+This is the code and configuration for an OpenSAFELY analysis of antibody and antiviral deployment via NHS COVID-19 Medicine Delivery Units.
+An accompanying report will be available shortly (link pending).

 You can run this project via [Gitpod](https://gitpod.io) in a web browser by clicking on this badge: [![Gitpod ready-to-code](https://img.shields.io/badge/Gitpod-ready--to--code-908a85?logo=gitpod)](https://gitpod.io/#https://github.com/opensafely/Antibody-and-antiviral-deployment)